 Accessibility testing is a process by which software can be tested for compliance with accessibility standards.
 Just like regular QA, this process ensures the product is functioning as intended and meets specific requirements from an accessibility standpoint.

-The primary difference between traditional QA and accessibility QA is that it focuses attention on making sure that everyone has access to your application.
-In other words, it ensures that your application is accessible to people with a standard range of vision and hearing as well as those who are blind or have low vision.
+The primary difference between traditional QA and accessibility QA is that it focuses on ensuring everyone has access to your application.
+In other words, it ensures that your application is accessible to people with a standard range of vision and hearing and those who are blind or have low vision.

 What is Web Accessibility?